endor/kettu/README.md

 * feature test that the right rpc queries are sent when updating settings, adding torrents, etc.
 * display errors, also tracker errors in tracker info
 * maybe split torrent/torrents view
-* when in tracker/activity/files and changing torrent, it should stay on the same tab